-WP-Members™ has an option setting for you to enter the URL of your user profile page.
-This is optional and does not effect the functioning of the page.
-It merely provides the plugin with knowing where the page is and uses this to generate a “Forgot Password” link in the login forms.
+In the plugin’s main options tab there is a setting for you to enter the URL of your user profile page.
+This tells the plugin where the page is and uses this to generate a “Forgot Password” link in the login forms.

-Note: The user profile is not the only place in the plugin for a user to reset a forgotten password.
-You can set up this functionality with the “password” page parameter.
-However, if you want the plugin to automatically provide a “forgot password” link in your login form, you must set up this optional page and set the location in the plugin’s settin
+If you want the plugin to automatically provide a “forgot password” link in your login form, you must set up this optional page and set the location in the plugin’s settings.

 The “forgot username” link will automatically display on the forgot password dialog of the User Profile.